niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Masi's Personal Page.md

 [Sample Code for Composite Design Pattern in Java](https://github.com/Masea/DesignPatterns_Composite)

-# Week #3: Assigning design patterns to features, evaluating a new design pattern, writing user stories for the game.
+# Week #3: Assign design patterns to features, evaluate a new design pattern, write user stories for the game.

 1. Evaluated the composite design pattern which is useful for implementing the menu feature.
 An example of implementing the menu options using composite design pattern can be found [here](https://github.com/Masea/Head-First-Design-Patterns/tree/master/src/headfirst/designpatterns/composite).